Pavan-Gawande/Password-Strength-Checker/README.md

  • Calculates its position among all possible combinations

- • Estimates crack time by dividing the position by 1 billion guesses per second and converting the result into hours, days, and years
+ • Estimates crack time by using mathematical calculations and converting the result into hours, days, and years accordingly

  • Displays the result on the webpage